-Itineraries: In Europe, Vantage owns and operates a small fleet of riverboats plying the waterways of Belgium and the Netherlands; Rhine, Moselle, Main, and Danube; Rhone and Soane, and Seine.
-A couple of other boats are chartered for the Douro and Elbe.
+Itineraries: In Europe, Vantage owns and operates a small fleet of riverboats plying the waterways of Belgium and the Netherlands; Seine; Rhine, Moselle, Main, and Danube; Rhone and Soane; Elbe; and Russian rivers.
 Many river cruises have themes or special interests emphasized such as arts & culture, biking, birdwatching, culinary arts, golf, harvest time (wine), health & wellness, even beer cruises.

 Why Go?
 River cruising is the most convenient way to take in lots of varied sights and the passing scenery while your riverboat acts as the ever-shifting hotel.

 When to Go?
 Cruises operate between March and November, and the early and late months will see fewer crowds but more likely unsettled weather.